 The brief to provide all the essential amenities of a kitchen, laundry and powder room in the rear extension is achieved well by cleverly designed joinery, and the use of a simple material palette of timber, veneer, marble and white polyurethane joinery.

-Keeping the raised courtyard meant less engineering was required but also gives an intimate perspective and allows for a cosy reading corner – a valuable space off the kitchen that is used all the time.
+Keeping the raised courtyard meant less engineering was required and the magnolia little gem tree was able to be retained.
+The difference in levels provides an intimate perspective and makes way for cosy reading corner – a valuable space off the kitchen that is used all the time.

-The new external parapet wall features white bricks and conceals the sliding doors so that when open, the indoor/outdoor relationship of the house is maximised.
+The new external parapet wall features white bricks and conceals the sliding doors so that when they are open, the indoor/outdoor relationship of the house is maximised.
+The selection of face brickwork to the wall references the traditional surrounding built fabric and the off-white colour provides modernity.
 A white painted timber screen shed with a granite topped BBQ area works well aesthetically and functionally.

-The project is a successful utilisation of space and well-suited for a family.
+The project is a successful utilisation of space and well-suited for family living.